Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no

 Best Boston Neighborhood for Families and History Lovers: The North End

 Boston is filled with history, especially pertaining to the American Revolution.
 The Freedom Trail is one of America’s best historic trails, taking you from Boston Common to the Charlestown Navy Yard, hitting dozens of places of historical importance along the way, like the Boston Massacre Site, Faneuil Hall, and Paul Revere’s house.

-Some of my top recommendations: Mamma Maria for the best fine Italian dining, Giacomo’s (be prepared to wait in line) for the best casual Italian dining, Neptune Oyster for outstanding oysters and seafood (a tiny place — go at a really off-peak time like 3:00 PM), Caffe Vittoria for cappuccino, and Modern Pastry (NOT the popular yet inferior Mike’s across the street) for cannolis and pastries.
+Some of my top food recommendations: Mamma Maria for fancy Italian dining, Giacomo’s (be prepared to wait in line) for the best casual Italian dining, Neptune Oyster for outstanding oysters and seafood (a tiny place — go at a really off-peak time like 3:00 PM), Caffe Vittoria for cappuccino, and Modern Pastry (NOT the popular yet inferior Mike’s across the street) for cannolis and pastries.

 The North End borders downtown Boston, the Financial District, and the West End, putting it fairly close to the historic heart of Boston.
-Get here via the orange line (North Station, Haymarket, State St.), blue line (State St.), or green line (North Station, Haymarket).
+Get here via the orange line (North Station, Haymarket), blue line (State St.), or green line (North Station, Haymarket).

 Best North End Hotels